Chen Qingyuan

 Chen Qingyuan (陈情缘 (陳情緣); born 15 February 1997) is a Chinese right-handed foil fencer.
 She won the silver medal in both the women's individual and team foil events at the 2022 Asian Fencing Championships held in Seoul, South Korea.

 In 2018, she won the silver medal in the women's team foil event at the Asian Games held in Jakarta, Indonesia.

 She won one of the bronze medals in the women's foil event at the 2019 Asian Fencing Championships held in Chiba, Japan.
 She also won the bronze medal in the women's team foil event.
-She also competed at the World Fencing Championships in 2018, 2019 and 2022.
+She also competed at the World Fencing Championships in 2018, 2019, 2022 and 2023.
+On the 11th of January 2024 she won the World Cup in Paris in individuals.